Talks and live events

 Clients

-I’ve brought science to the stage with many different clients, including: Google, the Royal Institution, Gastronaut and the BBC.
+I’ve brought science to the stage with many different clients, including: Google, the Royal Institution, Gastronaut, and the BBC.

 If you’re interested in working with me, please do get in touch.